rodcabral/termode/README.md

 ## Termode

-Handle terminal non-blocking I/O and canonical/non-canonical mode more easily (header-only)
+Header-only library to easily manage terminal mode (non-blocking I/O, canonical/non-canonical mode)

-The terminal default behavior is blocking I/O and canonical mode.
-This means that if you have a loop in your program and need user input, your program will stop until the Enter key is pressed.
+The default behavior of the terminal is blocking I/O and has canonical mode enabled by default.

 ```c
 #include <termode.h>